New Report: Discover key insights from over 5 million interactions

 Google actively penalizes profiles that stuff keywords into the business name field.

 I've seen profiles completely removed for violations here.
-Save the keywords for other sections where they belong.
+Save your best target keywords for other sections where they belong such as the description and posts.

 This selection matters because it determines how Google displays your business in search results and Maps.